 Exploring alternative treatments for knee replacement

-Since the first knee replacement was performed in 1968, and the number of procedures is growing globally each year.
-Knee replacement, also known as arthroplasty, is a surgical procedure in which damaged parts of knee joints are replaced with metal and plastic parts.
-Knee replacement has become a common approach to tackling degenerative diseases, severe pain, injuries or any medical condition limiting everyday activities involving knee movements.
-Artificial knee replacements involve cost, lot of effort to recover and most importantly, they might not meet the patient’s expectation of getting back to a completely normal lifestyle.
+Since the first knee replacement was performed in 1968, the number of procedures has grown globally each year.
+Also known as arthroplasty, kneww replacement is a surgical procedure where damaged parts of knee joints are replaced with metal and plastic parts.
+Knee replacement has become a common approach to tackling degenerative diseases, severe pain, injuries, or any medical condition limiting everyday activities involving knee movement.
+Artificial knee replacements are high-cost, have a long recovery period, and might not meet the patient’s expectation of getting back to a completely normal lifestyle.

 In cases where knee replacement is suggested, the damage to tissue or bone must be estimated.
 There is a possibility that partial replacement of these parts could be a better approach.
 The HemiCAP implants are proving effective in restoring only the damaged area of the joint instead of a total replacement.
 Osteotomy involves cutting the leg bone, realigning it, and allowing it to heal.
 It is used to shift weight from a damaged part of the knee to a normal or less damaged one.
 Such treatments surpass risks associated with artificial implants and infections.